TvhClient: Roadmap for tvOS-Version?

 There works the TVHClient fine!

-RE: TvhClient: Roadmap for tvOS-Version? - Added by Andreas Öman about 1 year ago
+RE: TvhClient: Roadmap for tvOS-Version? - Added by Andreas Öman over 1 year ago

 I've ported Movian (https://movian.tv) to Apple TV (although not released officially yet).
 It's not really ready for submission to Apple yet so I've not bothered with that just yet.